Home

 Photo: Walter Larrimore

 First Nations sustained biodiversity in their homelands for at least 10,000 years before colonization, because it was essential to their survival and also it was part of their cultural responsibility.
 A cedar tree, for example, was prayed to before its bark was harvested and the tree continued living afterwards.
-The traditional role of a hereditary chief has been to preserve the knowledge and resources of his people.
-Not much is left of the cedar resources in Huu ay aht territory, which has been ravaged by industrial forestry.
+The role of a hereditary chief has been to preserve the knowledge and resources of his people.
+Not much is left of the cedar resources in Huu–ay–aht territory, which has been ravaged by industrial forestry.

-Huu ay aht Tyee Ha'wilth Tliishin (A. Spencer Peters) is seen on the right wearing a wreath of cedar and holding a ceremonial cedar talking stick.
-He lived at Anacla, next to the Pachena Grove and some have suggested that the destruction of this sacred place with its hundreds of culturally modified trees – many of them ancient survivors up to 1,000 years old – caused him such grief that he died prematurely at the age of 59 on 28 September 2008.
+Huu–ay–aht Tyee Ha'wilth Tliishin (A. Spencer Peters) is seen on the right wearing a wreath of cedar and holding a ceremonial cedar talking stick.
+He lived at Anacla, next to the Pachena Grove and some have suggested that the destruction of this sacred place with its hundreds of culturally modified trees, many of them ancient survivors up to 1,000 years old, caused him such grief that he died prematurely at the age of 59 on 28 September 2008.

 The government's control over Kiix?in was further strengthened when Kleeshan Indian Reserve 9 was abutted by the Pacific Rim National Park Reserve in 1977, and in 1999 when it was anoited a National Historic Site.
 Yet in 2006 a proposal was made to clearcut log 19,920 cublic meters of cedar logs from the Kleeshan Reserve.
 The tragic reality is that the ecological integrity of Kiix?in as an ancient indigenous heritage site is at grave risk.
-At the same time Nuu chah nulth culture, which depends on cedar resources, is celebrated worldwide as a living art form.
-A beautiful 19th century hat woven from cedar bark (left) is on display at the Museum of the American Indian.
-See the online exhibit: Listening To Our Ancestors.
+At the same time Nuu–chah–nulth culture, which depends on cedar resources, is celebrated worldwide as a living art form.
+A beautiful 19th century hat woven from cedar bark (left) is on display at the Museum of the American Indian, seen in the exhibit "Listening To Our Ancestors."

 Hereditary Chief A. Spencer Peters.